Pakettikauppa/woo-pakettikauppa/README.md

 Before submitting your patch, please make sure it is of high quality:

-* Check that the code style is valid when tested with the phpcs.xml in this project
-* Make sure the test suite passes locally and on Travis-CI
-* Test the code on a clean WordPress/WooCommmerce installation with standard [dummy data](https://docs.woocommerce.com/document/importing-woocommerce-dummy-data/)
 * Follow the [WordPress Codex plugin writing recommendations](https://codex.wordpress.org/Writing_a_Plugin) and also check the [WordPress Plugin Handbook](https://developer.wordpress.org/plugins/)
 * Follow the specific [WooCommmerce plugin recommendations](https://docs.woocommerce.com/document/create-a-plugin/)
+* Test the code on a clean WordPress/WooCommmerce installation with standard [dummy data](https://docs.woocommerce.com/document/importing-woocommerce-dummy-data/)
+* Make sure the test suite passes locally and on Travis-CI
+* Check that the code style is valid when tested with the phpcs.xml included in this project